lambda-feedback/user-documentation/docs/teacher/guides/MEQ.md

 ### Create an MEQ

 An MEQ is a special type of Set.
 It can be created in the _Content_ tab of a module in TEACHER mode.
 MEQs use templates that are controlled centrally on the tenant (e.g. school or university).

-To modify or extend the available templates, speak to your administrator.
+To modify or extend the available templates, or the default date and time for opening and closing an MEQ, speak to your administrator.

 When you add an MEQ from a template, the following can be edited: